deshmukh-saurabh/URL-shortner/README.md

-This is a simple URL shortner made using Python, Django and Redis.
+This is a simple URL shortner made using Python, Django.

 In order to run this on your machine -